tpoikela/uvm-python/README.md

 UVM library for Python
 ======================

-This is a port of SystemVerilog (SV) Universal Verification Methodology (UVM) 1.2 to Python and cocotb.
-Icarus Verilog (iverilog) and Verilator have been used for testing the code so far.
+uvm-python is a Python and cocotb-based port of the SystemVerilog Universal Verification Methodology (UVM) 1.2.
+The code has been extensively tested using Icarus Verilog (iverilog) and Verilator.

-See documentation for more details:
+Currently, there are no open source/free tools available for working with SystemVerilog UVM.
+However, with the use of cocotb, testbenches can be written in Python, making it possible to work with both free and proprietary simulators.
+The uvm-python package offers an API that is similar to the original SV-UVM version, making it easy for users to transfer their UVM verification skills and API knowledge from SV to Python.

+For those looking to port a larger amount of SystemVerilog code to use uvm-python, the package includes a regex-based script, `bin/sv2py.pl`, that can be used as a starting point.
+However, note that significant manual edits may still be required to ensure the code works correctly.

+For more information, please refer to the `uvm-python` documentation and user's guide.

+Documentation:
   - [uvm-python Documentation](https://uvm-python.readthedocs.io/).
   - [uvm-python User's Guide](https://uvm-python.readthedocs.io/en/latest/uvm_users_guide_1.2.html)

-SystemVerilog UVM is not currently supported by any open source/free tools. cocotb offers excellent solution to interact with any simulator (free/proprietary), so testbenches can be written in Python as well. `uvm-python` tries to offer an API similar to the original SV-UVM version.
-This means that many UVM verificaton skills and API knowledge are transferable from SV to Python very easily.

-If you want to port a larger bulk of SV code to use `uvm-python`, you can try the script `bin/sv2py.pl` as the first step.
-It's a regex-based solution, and code will still require lots of manual edits to work.

 Documentation
 -------------